fschuch/fschuch.com/content/slides/2021-x3d-showcase/index.en.md

 {{< speaker_note >}}
 - Now it is time to set the geometry, a cylinder in the center of the domain.
-- Notice that xcompact3d-toolbox includes methods to draw many standards geometries.
+- Notice that xcompact3d-toolbox includes methods to **DRAW** many standards geometries.
-- Here we are using the cylinder, we just have to specify its center and we are good to go.
+- Here we are using the cylinder, we just have to specify its center AND WE ARE GOOD TO GO.
 {{< /speaker_note >}}

 ---